Memorable moments from every year in Grammy history

 [Pictured: Ella Fitzgerald, First Annual Grammy Awards winner of the Best Vocal Performance, Female and Best Jazz Performance, Individual awards.]

 1959: The first Grammys television special

-1959 saw not one but two Grammy Awards (the only time in history this has ever happened).
-The second awards ceremony, which took place in November of that year, was shown on television as a pre-recorded “NBC Sunday Showcase” hosted by Meredith Wilson, writer of the smash Broadway hit “The Music Man.”
+The year 1959 saw not one but two Grammy Awards.
+The second awards ceremony, which took place in November of that year, was shown on television as a pre-recorded “NBC Sunday Showcase” hosted by Meredith Wilson, writer of the Broadway hit “The Music Man.”
 Frank Sinatra fared better this go-round, winning Album of the Year for “Come Dance with Me” and Best Male Vocal Performance for the album’s title track.

 [Pictured: Second Annual Grammy Awards winner Duke Ellington for Best Performance By a Dance Band, Best Musical Composition First Recorded and Released in 1959, and Best Soundtrack Album.]

 Ray Charles all but swept the third annual Grammy Awards, held in April 1961.
 The musician took home four awards in total: Best Vocal Performance Single Record Or Track, Male (“Georgia On My Mind”); Best Vocal Performance Album, Male (“The Genius of Ray Charles”); Best Performance By A Pop Single Artist (“Georgia On My Mind”); and Best Rhythm & Blues Performance (“Let The Good Times Roll”).